timcassell/ProtoPromise/README.md

     {
         if (maxRetries <= 0)
         {
-            throw Promise.Rethrow; // Rethrow the rejection without processing it so that the caller can catch it.
+            throw; // Rethrow the rejection without processing it so that the caller can catch it.
         }
         Console.Log($"There was an error downloading {url}, retrying..."); return await Download(url, maxRetries - 1).AwaitWithProgress(0f, 1f);